 Gold surges, Asian stocks mixed amid US-China feud, pandemic

-The price of gold has surged to a record of more than $1,926 per ounce and Asian stock markets are mixed amid unease about U.S.-China tensions and concern a recovery from the coronavirus pandemic might be weakening
+The price of gold has surged to a record above $1,927 per ounce and major Asian stock markets are lower amid U.S.-China tensions and concern a recovery from the coronavirus pandemic might be weakening

-BEIJING -- Asian stock markets were mixed and gold surged to a record price Monday amid U.S.-China tensions and concern a recovery from the coronavirus pandemic might be weakening.
+BEIJING -- Major Asian stock markets declined and gold surged to a record price Monday amid U.S.-China tensions and concern a recovery from the coronavirus pandemic might be weakening.

-Tokyo declined while Shanghai and Hong Kong swung between gains and losses.
-Australia advanced.
+Shanghai, Tokyo and Hong Kong retreated while Seoul advanced.
+India opened lower and Southeast Asian markets were mixed.

 Wall Street ended last week down after a new diplomatic flare-up between Washington and Beijing and mixed earnings reports.